martdegraaf/martdegraaf.github.io/src/blog/content/posts/verifyLogged-with-xunit.md

     .MustHaveHappenedOnceExactly();
 ```

-# The LoggerExtensions class
+## The LoggerExtensions class

 The solution was right at hand because my coworker had already figured it out.
-Thanks Marnix.
+Thanks, Marnix.
 Chekout his blog: [Marnix' blog](https://alanta.nl/).
 Use the extension class as described below.

 ```cs {linenos=table}
 //Arrange
 var logger = A.Fake<ILogger<SystemUnderTest>>();